Q. What's a Data Management Plan (DMP)?

 Q. What are my obligations?

-A data management plan is required for every QUT research project.
-The QUT DMP helps you to plan ahead to create high-quality shareable research data.
+All QUT Higher Degree Research students, as well as publicly funded research projects, require a data management plan.
+The QUT DMPT helps you to plan ahead to create high-quality shareable research data.

 A data management plan is also a QUT requirement for research storage requests, as well as Australian Competitive Grant (including Category 1) grant applicants planning to create data during the course of their research.